nwvh/CommitTracker/README.md

 # ⚙️ CommitTracker
 This web server listens for incoming GitHub webhook payloads triggered by repository events.
-When a commit is pushed, the server processes the payload and sends an embed message to a Discord channel using a webhook.
+When a commit, issue or an PR is pushed, the server processes the payload and sends an embed message to a Discord channel using a webhook.

 # Setup
 ```sh